Difference Between Gulp vs Webpack

 Below are the top 8 differences between Gulp vs Webpack:

 Key Differences between Gulp vs Webpack

-Following are the key differences of Gulp vs Webpack:
+Following are the key differences between Gulp vs Webpack:

-- The basic difference is Gulp is a task runner whereas Webpack is a bundler.
-Hence, Webpack is able to run majority of functions by itself without the help of any other applications.
+- The basic difference is Gulp is a task runner, whereas Webpack is a bundler.
+Hence, Webpack can run the majority of functions by itself without the help of any other applications.
 In the bundle, there are provisions for running tasks, minification and source maps in the system.
 Therefore, react community use Webpack alone instead of using both to run in their system.

-- Also, Webpack can be used as a middleware and this helps to oversee the tasks in the system.
-This is done with the help of a server in the development environment called webpack-dev-server that manages reloading in the software.
+- Also, Webpack can be used as middleware, which helps to oversee the system’s tasks.
+This is done with a server’s help in the development environment called webpack-dev-server that manages reloading in the software.
 Both live reloading and hot reloading is done in the system.
 These loaders also help in processing in the system.
 When considering Gulp, it does not have any of these facilities, and all the work is divided into tasks.
 This runs the software and helps to manage the system.
 Hence, it is not as powerful as Webpack.

-- There can be errors in both the applications but finding those errors is difficult in Gulp than Webpack.
-In Webpack, it is easy to find the codes that are not running and eliminating it if they are not needed.
+- There can be errors in both the applications, but finding those errors is difficult in Gulp than in Webpack.
+In Webpack, it is easy to find the codes that are not running and eliminating them if they are not needed.
 This makes the code bug free and can make the application worthy of use with less space occupied.
 This is called dead code elimination of the application.
 But this feature is not available in Gulp.
-Hence, it is not easy to sort out the error and to eliminate the codes not in use.
+Hence, it is not easy to sort out the error and to eliminate the codes, not in use.